docker-archive/dcus-hol-2017/docker-enterprise/README.md

 8. Repeat step 2 with the same values and click Save Changes.

 9. Observe a successful rolling update in the Visualizer.
 You will start to see each container being updated with the new image and in good health.
-Now go to the `<host-ip>:<port>` that corresponds to the internal port `5000`.
+Now go to the `<node1-public-ip>:<port>` that corresponds to the internal port `5000`.
 After a couple refreshes you should see that some of the containers have already updated.

 10. Before you go on to the next section, delete the `pets` stack.